-Why do police wear yellow in Las Vegas?
+So, why do police wear yellow in Las Vegas?

-A Colorful Solution to Police Stereotypes
+Yellow Uniforms Are A Colorful Solution to Police Stereotypes

-The Las Vegas Metropolitan Police Department (website) developed the bike patrol in order to solve a few niche problems in peacekeeping associated with densely populated cities.
+The Las Vegas Metropolitan Police Department developed the bike patrol to solve a few niche problems in peacekeeping associated with densely populated cities.
+Among the reasons are:

 - Bicycle patrols can go where traditional patrol vehicles often can’t.